samkrishna/RegexKitX/README.md

 ## Swift

-This is a Swift 4 implementation inspired by the *RKL4* API.
+This is a Swift 4 implementation inspired by the [RegexKitLite 4.0](http://regexkit.sourceforge.net/#RegexKitLite) API.
 It is:

 - Yet another cover for `NSRegularExpression` and `NSTextCheckingResult`.
 - 100% pure ICU regex syntax